arthurad1989/ChineseHandwritingOrg/index.md

 title: "Chinese Handwriting Community"
 ---

 Hello!
-This site is an extention of our subreddit and Discord server, aiming to help you improve your everyday Chinese handwriting.
+Arthur here.
+This new site is an extention of our subreddit and Discord server, aiming to help you improve your everyday Chinese handwriting.